 General exhaust is adequate under normal operating conditions.
-Local exhaust ventilation may be required in specific circumstances.
+Local exhaust ventilation may be required in special circumstances.
 If risk of overexposure exists, wear approved respirator.
-Correct fit is essential to obtain adequate protection.
-Provide adequate ventilation in warehouse or closed storage areas.
-Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture
+Supplied-air type respirator may be required in special circumstances.
+Correct fit is essential to ensure adequate protection.
+Provide adequate ventilation in warehouses and enclosed storage areas.
+Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.